 How to Park

-If you are parking in a public area look for a well-lit spot, and do your best to always avoid secluded areas.
-The more people who will see your vehicle means that thieves will be less likely to approach it.
+If you are parking in a public area look for a well-lit spot and do your best to always avoid secluded areas.
+The more people who will see your vehicle means the thieves will be less likely to approach it.

 Many campers back in at campgrounds to make it easier to leave once they are finished enjoying their excursion.
 This can also make it easy for someone to steal your vehicle, so the best course of action is for you to reverse your rig to limit their access, parking so that the hitch is away from standard access.

 This may seem like it should go without saying, but always lock your RV, even if you only plan on being away from it for a couple of minutes.
 This might seem like an inconvenience but it will be worth it in the event of an attempted break-in.

 - Buy a special tongue or pin lock system so someone can’t just drive off with your trailer

 - Use a trailer hitch lock or cable lock for a trailer or fifth wheel

 - Install deadbolt locks that can’t be picked by thieves

 - Change factory default locks because these keys are easy to come by